 Holdover Time and Residual Effectiveness

 Those cost gains depend on one critical variable: how long a treatment stays effective.
-In aviation, this is called holdover time — the window during which an anti-icing fluid remains active after application.
-Four factors determine it:
+In aviation, this is called holdover time — the estimated window during which deicing or anti-icing fluid helps prevent frost, ice, or snow from accumulating on treated aircraft surfaces, as defined under 14 CFR 121.629.
+That window depends on several factors:

-The same concept applies in road and industrial settings as residual effectiveness — how long a treatment keeps working before precipitation, traffic, or mechanical contact depletes it.
-Automated reapplication systems address this by delivering precise, timed coverage rather than depending on manual judgment.
+The same concept applies in road and industrial settings as residual effectiveness — how long a treatment keeps working before precipitation, traffic, mechanical contact, or dilution reduces its performance.
+Automated reapplication systems help manage that variable by delivering more consistent, timed coverage instead of depending entirely on manual judgment.

 Key Applications of Seasonal Deicer Agents